 This post is for those who want to increase their battery life on the Horus.
-The stock 2s Li-ion @ 2600mAh is a little short lived, especially if you intend to run crossfire.
+The stock 2s Li-ion Battery @ 2600mAh is a little short lived, especially if you intend to run TBS Crossfire.
 The modifications presented here will most likely void your warranty and should only be attempted if the user is competent in battery pack assembly.
 Do so at your own risk.

 Place your transmitter on your workspace in a way that relieves strain/pressure on the gimbals and switches.
 Locate and remove the 4 screws on the back case.

 Once these screws are out you can slide the back case off gently.
 If you want to adjust your gimbal tensions/frictions now is also a good time.